List of municipalities in Alberta: Specialized municipalities

+Bill 21 amended the MGA in 2022 to remove these specialized municipality status requirements.

 Alberta has six specialized municipalities, which are recognized as census subdivisions by Statistics Canada.
 In the 2021 Census of Population, they had a cumulative population of 202,461, a total land area of 155463.32 km2.
 These totals represent of Alberta's population yet of its land area.

 The province's largest and smallest specialized municipalities by population are Strathcona County and the Municipality of Jasper with 99,225 and 4,738 respectively, while its largest and smallest by land area are Mackenzie County and the Municipality of Crowsnest Pass with 79629.26 km2 and 370.15 km2 respectively.
 Lac La Biche County is Alberta's newest specialized municipality, which was formed on January 1, 2018.
 Alberta's first specialized municipality was the Regional Municipality of Wood Buffalo, which formed on April 1, 1995.

 Strathcona County and the Regional Municipality (RM) of Wood Buffalo are home to the unincorporated hamlets of Sherwood Park and Fort McMurray respectively.
 These communities are designated urban service areas, which are deemed equivalents of cities.
 Excluding Sherwood Park and Fort McMurray, 18 other unincorporated communities, also recognized as hamlets by Alberta Municipal Affairs, are distributed among Mackenzie County, Strathcona County and the RM of Wood Buffalo.